tbonaciUW/EEP_520_Spring2021/week_1/Lecture1_README.md

 Build Environment
 ===
-- To keep track of and share code, we will use Github
+- To keep track of, and share code, we will use Github
 - To unify our build environment, we will use Docker
     - UNIX environment
     - bash shell